 In our approach, each vehicle on a motorway will be assigned one slot that defines the physical space it may occupy.
-The management of the slots is used to maximise the throughput of the motorway at the global scope.
+Slot management maximises the throughput of the motorway at the global scope.
 These slots are managed in a collaborative manner by the local scopes in response to requests from the global scope motorway control system.